sample from the novel „Beinahe Alaska“, published 2020 by mare, Hamburg

 I saw the other passengers walking in front of me, men with backpacks and white hair, women in parkas; at least I am young, I thought, at least I am not like them.
 But was I that – young?
 Was I not like them?

-During the past weeks, the shipping company had been sending out emails, so regularly it had been obtrusive.
-They informed the passengers about the ice-conditions, because even though the glaciers were melting, that didn’t mean that routes that had previously been impassable could simply be traversed now.
+During the past weeks, the shipping company had been sending out emails, so regularly it had been obtrusive, to inform the passengers about the ice-conditions, because even though the glaciers were melting, that didn’t mean that routes that had previously been impassable could simply be traversed now.
 It all had to do with atmospheric humidity, volume of rainfall, low pressure zones and the polar drift, a phenomenon that remained a mystery even to oceanographers.

-The MS Svalbard had a red stripe around its black hull.
+The MS Svalbard was a refurbished car ferry with a red stripe around its black hull.
 It was the size of a house big enough for three families.
 My first thought was: this was supposed to be big enough for all of us?
 This small thing was supposed to protect us from ice and storms?
-From the pier it looked like a toy boat left behind by a giant.
+In the harbour it looked like a toy boat left behind by a giant.
 A forklift was setting down pallets next to an open loading hatch.
 A bulky man in a white uniform was walking about, the cook inspected his last delivery: melons, pineapple, and then some more melons.
-A blond chap wearing a bobble hat was unloading our suitcases from another pallet.
+A blond guy wearing a bobble hat was unloading our suitcases from another pallet.
 I waked up a gangway to get on board.
 Ahead of me, women pushed their handbags through a scanner like those used at airports.
 One of them had her photograph taken.
 ‘For de boarding passes,’ the Asian looking man at the light barrier said.
 The first woman went through.
 A metallic voice said, ‘Welcome.’

 My cabin was located on deck 7, at the end of a long corridor.
 To the left was a semi-circular bathroom, and behind the bed, along its length, was a large window shaped like the screen of a TV from the Sixties.
 My suitcase, which had somehow managed to overtake me on my way from the lower deck, lay on the bed.
 I considered unpacking, but the air outside my window began to flicker in pink and light grey colours.
 I grabbed my camera bag and raced upstairs.

-An hour later I was still up on deck and stared up at the sky, dumbstruck like all the other passengers by the LSD sky.
-The world was a pastel-coloured acid dream.
-The brown rocks shimmered pink.
-I could see far, far out into the fjord where the contours of the ragged rocks and the mountain ranges were so sharp as if someone had cut them into the icy blue evening sky with a razorblade.
-Even the sea wasn’t water but a mass of viscous oil reflecting everything in the brightest neon colours: the light blue sky, the mountains shimmering in lilac colours, the clouds bathed in golden yellow sunlight.
+An hour later I was still up on deck and stared up at the sky, dumbstruck like all the other passengers.
+That’s what an LSD trip must be like: the world was a pastel coloured acid dream.
+The rocks had only just been brown, now they shimmered pink.
+I could see far, far out into the fjord where the contours of the ragged rocks and the mountain ranges were so clearly delineated as if someone had cut them into the icy blue evening sky with a razorblade.
+Even the sea wasn’t the sea but a mass of viscous oil reflecting everything in the brightest neon colours: the light blue sky, the mountains shimmering in lilac colours, the clouds bathed in golden yellow sunlight.
 The chimney’s metal casing shone like copper, the black hull had a purple glow.
 The ship was gliding through the fjord, quietly, like a knife slicing through soft butter.
-We left Japanese patterns in the blue-black water.
-I looked back and imagined a tape stretching between me and the land, getting thinner and thinner until it would eventually tear.
+We left shimmering grooves in the blue-black water.
+I looked back and imagined a tape stretching between me and the land, getting thinner and thinner until it would finally tear.

 Herr Mücke